android app

 Google believes the platform can reduce app size by as much as 35%.
 This is pretty huge.
 Shrunken sizes will also mean quicker development time and TTM.
 Long story short, users will have more apps to look forward to without overwhelming their phone storage.

-All a developer needs to do is upload the app as an Android App Bundle with all compiled codes and resources, and watch the platform defer APK generation as well as signing to Google Play.
+All as Android app development company needs to do is upload the app as an Android App Bundle with all compiled codes and resources, and watch the platform defer APK generation as well as signing to Google Play.

 This is followed by the app serving model, Dynamic Delivery using the codes and resources to generate APKs optimized in harmony with the varying device configurations and then, serving it to users for download.